stml/citizen-ex/Readme.md

 $ gulp
 ```

 This will watch for any changes.
+Currently it only overwrites the `extensions/chrome/injected/setup.js` file, as it includes HTML snippets.

 ## Project structure